lucaslong1600/hw_nonlineareqs/README.md

 </div>

 ## Problem 1 (in-class)<a name="2"></a>
-Write a short <tt>MATLAB</tt> program to find the three roots of this single-variable nonlinear equation.
+In `nonlinearpractice.m`, find the three roots of this single-variable nonlinear equation.

 <img src="NLeq1.PNG" width="250">